marmuthandsome/Vulnerable_Machine/README.md

 You can start Apache with the following command:

 - Using XAMPP Application.
-- And start the apache.
+- And start the Apache.

 ### Apache Credentials